jameswan141/jameswan141.github.io/README.md

   <h3>Week 2</h3>
 </div>

 * I added a [second](https://github.com/jameswan141/guessinggame), [third](https://github.com/jameswan141/website), and [fourth repository](https://github.com/jameswan141/digitalclock) with files that create unique softwares of my choice.
-I created a [guessing game](https://jameswan141.github.io/guessinggame/), a [website](https://jameswan141.github.io/website/), and a [digital clock](https://jameswan141.github.io/digitalclock/) from JavaScript, CSS, and HTML tutorials.
+I created a [guessing game](https://jameswan141.github.io/guessinggame/), a [website](https://jameswan141.github.io/website/), and a [digital clock](https://jameswan141.github.io/digitalclock/) from HTML, CSS, and JavaScript tutorials.
 * I deleted the hobbies list because I think listing my hobbies is irrelevant to the portfolio and the learning environment.
 * I added more code purely from my learning of more HTML elements and headers and footers, React hooks, the creation of the guessing game and website, and many others from the tutorials.
 * I added the Top anchor link.
 With that users won't need to scroll back up to the top of the site.